Livraria Lello, Portugal - Things to Do in Livraria Lello

 Getting There

-Porto is easily accessible via Francisco Sá Carneiro Airport (OPO), located 11km from the city center with direct flights from major European cities and connections worldwide.
-The Metro Purple Line connects the airport to downtown in about 30 minutes for €2.
-Alternatively, arrive by train from Lisbon (2.5 hours on the high-speed Alfa Pendular), other Portuguese cities, or international destinations like Madrid and Paris.
-The city is also well-connected by bus services and is a popular stop for those driving along Portugal's coast.
+Porto is easily accessible via Francisco Sá Carneiro Airport (OPO), located 11 kilometers from the city center, with direct flights from major European cities and connections worldwide.
+The efficient Metro Line E (Violet) connects the airport to downtown Porto in about 30 minutes for €2.
+Alternatively, taxis cost around €25-30, while ride-sharing services and airport shuttles are also available.
+For those traveling from other Portuguese cities, Porto's Campanhã station serves as the main railway hub with regular connections to Lisbon (2.5 hours by high-speed train) and other destinations.

 Getting Around